Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: Abstract

 \section{Abstract}

-Incremental multi-view clustering aims to achieve stable clustering results while addressing the stability-plasticity dilemma (SPD) in incremental views.
-At the core of SPD is the challenge that the model must have enough plasticity to quickly adapt to new data, while maintaining sufficient stability to consolidate long-term knowledge and prevent catastrophic forgetting.
-Inspired by the hippocampal-prefrontal cortex collaborative memory mechanism in neuroscience, we propose a Memory-Evolving Incremental Multi-view Clustering method (MemEvo) to achieve this balance.
-First, we propose a hippocampus-inspired view alignment module that captures the gain information of new views by aligning structures in continuous representations.
-Second, we introduce a cognitive forgetting mechanism that simulates the decay patterns of human memory to modulate the weights of historical knowledge.
-Additionally, we design a prefrontal cortex-inspired knowledge consolidation memory module that leverages temporal tensor stability to gradually consolidate historical knowledge.
-By integrating these modules, MemEvo achieves strong knowledge retention capabilities in scenarios with a growing number of views.
-Extensive experiments demonstrate that MemEvo exhibits remarkable advantages over existing state-of-the-art methods.
+Incremental multi-view clustering aims to achieve stable clustering results while addressing the stability-plasticity dilemma (SPD) in view-incremental scenarios.
+The core challenge is that the model must have enough plasticity to quickly adapt to new data, while maintaining sufficient stability to consolidate long-term knowledge.
+To address this challenge, we propose a novel Evolutionary Memory-Enhanced Incremental Multi-View Clustering (EMIMC), inspired by the memory regulation mechanisms of the human brain.
+Specifically, we design a rapid association module to establish connections between new and historical views, thereby ensuring the plasticity required for learning new knowledge.
+Second, a cognitive forgetting module with a decay mechanism is introduced.
+By dynamically adjusting the contribution of the historical view to optimize knowledge integration.
+Finally, we propose a knowledge consolidation module to progressively refine short-term knowledge into stable long-term memory using temporal tensors, thereby ensuring model stability.
+By integrating these modules, EMIMC achieves strong knowledge retention capabilities in scenarios with growing views.
+Extensive experiments demonstrate that EMIMC exhibits remarkable advantages over existing state-of-the-art methods.